 This is really important for your website, especially if you are trying to run a business.
 You can’t reach clients or grow your reputation if your site is always down.
 It’d be like handing out blank leaflets to advertise your business, there’s just no point!

-Verdict: Although pretty evenly matched here, Bluehost’s cleaner interface and offer of a free domain name tips them ahead of HostGator in regard to features.
-A special mention goes to HostGator for their industry-topping uptime score of 99.9% though.
+Although both are pretty evenly matched, Bluehost’s cleaner interface and offer of a free domain name just tips it ahead of HostGator in regard to features.
+A special shout out goes to HostGator for its impressive, industry-topping uptime score of 99.9% though.

 WordPress is very popular for bloggers and developers (and everyone else!).
 Approximately 30% of the internet is built on WordPress, so it’s worth including as a factor here.